juliia5m/course_work/README.md

 # course_work
 getting data from Google Trands and making a data analysis;
-the code for music app is coming:)
+the code for music app and song analysis